vince-lam/gpt-summariser/README.md

 # GPT Summarisation App

-The GPT Summarization App is a powerful tool designed to streamline the process of extracting and summarising content from YouTube videos.
+The GPT Summarisation App is a powerful tool designed to streamline the process of extracting and summarising content from YouTube videos.
 By leveraging the capabilities of OpenAI's Whisper model for accurate transcription and the GPT-3.5 API for concise summarisation, this app offers a seamless workflow for users to input a YouTube URL and receive a summarised text of the video's audio content.

 ## Features